Building great teamwork.

 Effective working relationships are built by understanding team members' needs, preferences, and styles of work.
 By helping people understand their own styles and appreciate the different styles of others, you can work with them to change their behaviors and use everyone's strengths.

 The process of improving team performance takes time, and it may involve looking deeper than team processes.
-Organizational systems – like reward and recognition, performance management, and training – may need to be addressed as well.
+Organizational systems – such as reward and recognition, performance management, and training – may need to be addressed as well.